h-a-n-a/rspack-allocation-test/README.md

 RSS memory goes down as soon as rebuild starts.
 This is where we clean the previous compilation and cache.

+## Things I also tried

+1. I tried to enable a few environment variables recommended in `README`, MIMALLOC_PURGE_DELAY=0, and use `mi_collect(true)` on each rebuild.
+However, this does not help either.

+2. I've also tried to use mimalloc v3 (branch `dev-3`, I believe) and the problem still exists.

+3. I've also generated a `mimalloc.log`, which was built with mimalloc debug enabled, to see if this might be helpful.

+## Behavior on Ubuntu-22.04

+Memory does not goes up indefinitely.
+It's around 550 MB ~ 600 MB for v2.1.7 and <550MB for branch dev-3.

+I didn't got the chance to test it on Windows.

 ## Environment

 This is the environment that I was on: